UPS Systems for Schools, E-Rate Networks & Security Infrastructure

 - Alignment with federal and public-sector procurement requirements

-Different areas of a school have different power-protection requirements.
-The table below summarizes common deployments and typical sizing used in K-12 environments.
+Different areas of a school carry different power-protection requirements.
+Common deployments and typical sizing in K-12 environments:

 | School Area | Typical Equipment Protected | Typical UPS Size | Notes |

-Schools increasingly evaluate lifecycle cost and maintenance, not just upfront price.
-The table below highlights key differences to support procurement decisions.
+Districts increasingly evaluate lifecycle cost and maintenance, not just upfront price.
+Key differences to support procurement decisions:

 | Criteria | Lithium-Ion (LiFePO₄) UPS | Lead-Acid UPS |